AustinMancini/Personal-Website/README.md

 # Personal-Website
 My personal website built centered around scss.
-This is still in early development and is not the live version of the site.
+This is not the live version of the site.

 ## Built With
 *	HTML5